 In recent years, interest in fashionable clothing has grown considerably, particularly among younger men.
 More and more men are paying increasing attention to fashionable appearance as a means of expressing their personality or standing out from the crowd.
-Clothing is also increasingly considered an important determinant of how an individual's competence in the workplace is perceived by others.
-HUGO BOSS' brand commitment to offer fashionable and stylish clothing of outstanding quality addresses these needs very effectively, so that the Group sees excellent opportunities to benefit from the growing fashion sense of men worldwide.
+Clothing is also increasingly considered an important determinant of how an individual’s competence in the workplace is perceived by others.
+HUGO BOSS’ brand commitment to offer fashionable clothing of impeccable taste and outstanding quality addresses these needs very effectively, so that the Group sees excellent opportunities to benefit from the growing fashion sense of men worldwide.

 Changing shopping habits and lifestyles

 The rapid technological progress seen in last 15 years, and specifically the quantum leap in the importance of the Internet, has radically changed the shopping habits and lifestyles of consumers.
 HUGO BOSS sees this change as an opportunity.
 With the expansion and continuous improvement of its online stores, the Group addresses the expectations of consumers with respect to product presentation, selection and service.
 It is also driving towards even closer integration of its online offering with bricks-and-mortar retail stores.
 Processes harmonized across all channels will offer customers a high-quality, uncomplicated information, purchasing and service experience.
 HUGO BOSS thereby meets the needs of the company’s core target group, men and women who are successful in their professional and personal lives and have little spare time.
 At the same time, the Group uses digital media to strengthen perception of its brands and charge them emotionally.